CVG Reaches Mutual Agreement with Top Two Customers

-NEW ALBANY, Ohio, April 28, 2022 (GLOBE NEWSWIRE) -- CVG (NASDAQ: CVGI) (the ‘Company’) is pleased to report that it has reached a mutual agreement with its top two customers regarding new pricing.
+NEW ALBANY, Ohio, April 28, 2022 (GLOBE NEWSWIRE) -- CVG ( CVGI) (the ‘Company’) is pleased to report that it has reached a mutual agreement with its top two customers regarding new pricing.

 The new pricing takes effect this year and is expected to be a significant improvement to the Company’s profit.